mik90/desktop-mon/README.md

 ## sysinfo-publisher

 > [!NOTE]
-> This only works on Windows
+> This only works on Windows and also assumes an Nvidia GPU.
+The CPU temp properties are also hardcoded

 C# application that publishes system data over serial to the display.
 [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) is used for getting info on periphials and is managed thru NuGet.